Karen Albrecht, Special Education Teacher

 Ms. Duffy earned her B.S. in Education and Special Education from Minnesota State University, Mankato.
 She began her career at SPCPA in 2011 and has two daughters who are now alumnae.
 Prior to working at SPCPA, she spent five years teaching Special Education in Lakeville, MN.

 James Grev, Math Teacher

 Mr. Grev joined the SPCPA staff in 2017.
 He spent several years private tutoring in math and music, as well as additional studies in physics and economics.
-Mr. Grev holds an A.S in Engineering Fundamentals from Inver Hills Community College, a B.S. in Math from the University of Minnesota, and his currently pursuing his Masters in Math Education at the University of Minnesota.
+Mr. Grev holds an A.S in Engineering Fundamentals from Inver Hills Community College, a B.S. in Math from the University of Minnesota, and a Masters in Math Education from the University of Minnesota.

 Kim Hanson, Spanish Teacher

 Ms. Hanson received her B.A. in Spanish Teaching from Edgewood College, in Madison, WI.
 Prior to joining the SPCPA staff in 2017, she taught for 6 years in Illinois.
 She adores teaching, learning, and spending quality time with her two beautiful children.